 At the beginning of the week, send out an email or message to the team asking them to vote on their favorite virtual group game.

-Online games like those created by Jackbox are popular options, especially for remote teams.
+Online games like Among Us and those created by Jackbox are popular options, especially for remote teams.
 Get everyone’s input and then block off an hour at some point during the week for everyone who’s interested to get together and play as a group.
 Our team is a big fan of drawful.

 If your team enjoys traditional board-games, there are some virtual options too.
 Tabletopia lets you play VR versions of your favorite board-games.
 You can create a private room and simply send a link to your team.
 Our team recently played Survive: Escape from Atlantis and had a great time attacking each other with sharks!